conda-incubator/setup-miniconda/README.md

           CACHE_NUMBER: 0
         id: cache
 ```

+Keep in mind that hashing `etc/example-environment-caching.yml` is not the
+same as hashing a resolved environment file. `conda` (and `mamba`) resolves
+the dependencies declared in the YAML file according to the packages
+available on the channels at installation time.
+Since packages are updated
+all the time, you will not see these changes reflected in the cache until
+the key gets updated by date.

+**This means that the same environment file can make your tests pass locally
+but fail on CI, or the other way around.
+In that case, reset the cache
+manually to see if that leads to consistent results, or use a resolved
+environment file.**

 Finally,  update the environment based on the environment file if the cache
 does not exist.